cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 However, in the current release of Kotlin, there are **4** supported effects (see [Effects.kt](https://github.com/JetBrains/kotlin/blob/7b66a4d295eb625af3b066476e8f7171a6276501/libraries/stdlib/src/kotlin/contracts/Effect.kt)):

-* `Returns(value)` Represents that the function returned successfully (e.g. without throwing an exception).
-You can also optionally pass a `value` (of type `Any?`) to represents which value the function returned.
+* `Returns(value)` Represents that the function returns successfully (e.g. without throwing an exception).
+You can also optionally pass a `value` (of type `Any?`) to represent which value the function returned.
-* `ReturnsNotNull` Represents that the function returned successfully a non-nullable value.
+* `ReturnsNotNull` Represents that the function returns successfully a non-nullable value.
 * `ConditionalEffect(effect, booleanExpression)` Represents a composition of an Effect and a boolean expression, guaranteed to be true if the effect is fired (see the [paragraph below](#conditionaleffect)).
 * `CallsInPlace(lambda, kind)` Represents a constraint on place and number of invocation of the passed `lambda` parameter (see the [paragraph below](#callsinplace)).